viiktorstefanov/Urban-Tattoo-React/README.md

 ## Introduction <a name="introduction"></a>

-This application is my first project with React.
-Project is focused on providing potential clients with an accessible platform to view the artist's portfolio and easily book appointments.
+Application is built with React.Responsive design.Project is focused on providing potential clients with an accessible platform to view the artist's portfolio and easily book appointments.

 ## Features <a name="features"></a>